-- 9.1 Following completion of the investigation by the Investigating Officer, the Monitoring Officer will prepare a report for consideration by an Investigation Consideration Panel.
+- 9.1.
+Following completion of the investigation by the Investigating Officer, the Monitoring Officer will prepare a report for consideration by an Investigation Consideration Panel.
 The Investigation Consideration Panel will comprise three Members of the Conduct Advisory Panel and will proportionally constituted.
-Membership of the Investigation Consideration Panel should be drawn, where possible, from Membership of the Assessment Panel. - 9.2 An Independent Person will be present at the Investigation Consideration Panel, and Members of the Investigation Consideration Panel will take the views of the Independent Person into account in its determination. - 9.3 A meeting of an Assessment Panel will not be open to the press or public if the Panel resolve in accordance with Part VA and Schedule 12A to the Local Government Act 1972 that this is appropriate. - 9.4 The Investigation Consideration Panel shall reach one of three conclusions.
+Membership of the Investigation Consideration Panel should be drawn, where possible, from Membership of the Assessment Panel. - 9.2.
+An Independent Person will be present at the Investigation Consideration Panel, and Members of the Investigation Consideration Panel will take the views of the Independent Person into account in its determination. - 9.3.
+A meeting of an Assessment Panel will not be open to the press or public if the Panel resolve in accordance with Part VA and Schedule 12A to the Local Government Act 1972 that this is appropriate. - 9.4.
+The Investigation Consideration Panel shall reach one of three conclusions.
 These are: - 9.4.1 That the matter should be referred to a hearing of the Conduct Advisory Panel; or - 9.4.2 That the complaint can be disposed of by informal resolution; or - 9.4.3 That there was no failure by the Subject Member to observe the Code of Conduct for Members.

-10 Informal Resolution
+10. Informal Resolution

-10.1 If the Investigation Consideration Panel, having consulted with the Independent Person, consider that the matter can be resolved without the

-- need for a formal hearing, the Panel may determine that the matter may be disposed of by way of informal resolution.
-"Informal Resolution" might constitute but is not limited to the following: - 10.1.1 Arranging for the Subject Member to receive training from the Monitoring Officer. - 10.1.2 Requesting that the Subject Member offer an apology, and / or other remedial action. - 10.1.3 Any other steps (other than a formal hearing) which appear appropriate. - 10.2 If the Subject Member refuses informal resolution, or to engage with the agreed outcome, the matter will be referred by the Monitoring Officer for a hearing.
+- 10.1 If the Investigation Consideration Panel, having consulted with the Independent Person, consider that the matter can be resolved without the need for a formal hearing, the Panel may determine that the matter may be disposed of by way of informal resolution.
+"Informal Resolution" might constitute but is not limited to the following: - 10.1.1 Arranging for the Subject Member to receive training from the Monitoring Officer. - 10.1.1.1 Requesting that the Subject Member offer an apology, and/or other remedial action. - 10.1.1.2 Any other steps (other than a formal hearing) which appear appropriate. - 10.2 Where a decision to seek informal resolution of a complaint is made, this means that the Investigation Consideration Panel consider that the conduct of the Subject Member was not in accordance with the Code of Conduct for Members.
+Thus, if the Subject Member refuses informal resolution, or to engage with the agreed outcome the matter will be referred by the Monitoring Officer for a hearing.
 Where the Investigation Consideration Panel consider that an apology is appropriate, the wording shall be agreed by the Monitoring Officer, in consultation with the Chairman of the Panel. - 10.3 Where the decision of the Investigation Consideration Panel is that the complaint may be disposed of by way of Informal Resolution, and the Subject Member co-operates with the requests of the Investigation Consideration Panel, the Monitoring Officer will report the outcome to the Investigation Consideration Panel, and that is the end of the matter.

-11 Hearing
+11. Hearing